-PROCESS STEP ССР HAZARD MONITORING: PROCEDURE, FREQUENCY, RESPONSIBILITY 1 and 2.
-Donor recruitment / selection CCP-1 (B) Microbiological: mother has tested positive for HIV, CMV, hepatitis B or C, HTLV type I or II, or syphilis.
-9,19,56-66 Procedure: Review of medical records from different health care professionals (primary care providers and pediatricians).
+PROCESS STEP CCP HAZARD MONITORING: PROCEDURE, FREQUENCY, RESPONSIBILITY 1 and 2.
+Donor recruitment / selectionCCP-1 (B) Microbiological: mother has tested positive for HIV, CMV, hepatitis B or C, HTLV type I or II, or syphilis. ^{15,26,63-73} Procedure: Review of medical records from different health care professionals (primary care providers and pediatricians).
 Telephone or in-person interview conducted by milk bank staff (milk bank coordinator or the milk bank nurse).
-Potential donors are asked about: JILIJIGENE • General health and medical history of mother and infant (acute/chronic infections, recent vaccinations, and/or blood transfusions). • Exposure to HIV, toxoplasmosis, tuberculosis, syphilis, hepatitis, rubella, herpes, CMV, and Creutzfeldt-Jakob disease (CJD). • Risky behaviors excluding donors include: • Piercing or tattooing without a throw-away, single-use instrument, or acupuncture not practiced by an authorized medical doctor and without the use of throw-away needles within the six months preceding the donation. • Traveling to the endemic zones for tropical diseases within the three months preceding the milk donation. • Receiving blood products, blood transfusion, or organ transplants within the six months preceding the donation. • In the United States, milk donations are not accepted from women who were in the United Kingdom for more than three months or in Europe for more than five years between 1980 and 1996 due to higher risk of CJD exposure. • Receiving a cornea or dura mater transplant and using human pituitary-derived growth hormone are excluded permanently because of the risk of CJD. • Surgeries and diagnostic or therapeutic interventions must be evaluated for underlying pathology and the presence of blood transfusions.
-Frequency: Potential donors will be screened and tested before milk is accepted by milk bank.
+Potential donors are asked about:^{35,12,15,16} General health and medical history of mother and infant (acute/chronic infections, recent vaccinations, and/or blood transfusions).
+Exposure to HIV, toxoplasmosis, tuberculosis, syphilis, hepatitis, rubella, herpes, CMV, and Creutzfeldt-Jakob disease (CJD).
+Piercing or tattooing without a throw-away, sin-gle-use instrument, or acupuncture not practiced by an authorized medical doctor and without the use of throw-away needles within the six months preceding the donation.
+Traveling to the endemic zones for tropical diseases within the three months preceding the milk donation.
+Receiving blood products, blood transfusion, or organ transplants within the six months preceding the donation.
+In the United States, milk donations are not accepted from women who were in the United Kingdom for more than three months or in Europe for more than five years between 1980 and 1996 due to higher risk of CJD exposure.
+Receiving a cornea or dura mater transplant and using human pituitary-derived growth hormone are excluded permanently because of the risk of CJD.
+Surgeries and diagnostic or therapeutic interventions must be evaluated for underlying pathology and the presence of blood transfusions.
+Potential donors will be screened and tested before milk is accepted by milk bank.
 Existing donors will be rescreened every three months if they continue to donate.
-Responsibility: A designated nurse in the HMB will collect and review all interview and medical information on potential and current donors.
+Regonsibility: Adesignated nurse in the HMB will collect and review all interview and medical information on potential and current dors.
 This designated nurse will record the levels at each CCP and determine if the mother is eligible to donate.
-The HMB supervisor will review all records and confirm the asses
+The HMB supervisor will rev

-5c.
-Treatment / CCP-2 pasteurization (B) (includes Microbiological: pathogens and spoilage bacteria present in milk from prior mishandling of the milk.
-96,102 Procedure: 1.
-A 200 μL sample of pasteurized milk from each batch is cultured on 5% horse blood and Cystine-lactose- cooling) electrolyte deficient agar.
-2. Sample is incubated at 35°C in 5% CO2 overnight (18-24 hours).
-Bacterial growth is identified by standard microbiological techniques and colony growth is also quantified.
-4. Milk is discarded when there is any bacterial growth.
-5. Pasteurized milk cannot be used until culture results are known.
-Frequency: Post-pasteurization monitoring of milk must occur for every batch of milk.
-Responsibility: The microbiology technician will carry out all monitoring procedures and will record all monitoring results.
+: : 5c.
+Treatment / pasteurization CCP-2 (B) Microbiological: pathogens and Procedure: (includes cooling) (b) pathogene and present in milk from prior mishandling of the milk. ^{103,109} spoilage bacteria present in A 200 μL sample of pasteurized milk from each batch is cultured on 5% horse blood and Cystine-lactose- electrolyte deficient agar.
+Sample is incubated at 35°C in 5% CO2 overnight (18-24 hours).
+Bacterial growth is identified by standard microbiological techniques and colony growth is also quantified.12 4.
+Milk is discarded when there is any bacterial growth.
+Pasteurized milk cannot be used until culture results are known.16 Frequency: Post-pasteurization monitoring of milk must occur for every batch of milk. ^{12,15} Responsibility: The microbiology technician will carry out all monitoring procedures and will record all monitoring results.
 The HMB supervisor will review all records and confirm the assessment performed by the microbiology technician.